 Bake the galette on a lined baking sheet.
 No fancy pan required. 🙂

-To achieve a shiny golden crust, brush the dough with egg wash (egg and milk), then sprinke with sliced almonds and a little coarse sugar.
+To achieve a shiny golden crust, brush the dough with egg wash (egg and milk) and then sprinkle with sliced almonds and a little coarse sugar.
 For best results, I recommend chilling the shaped galette for at least 20 minutes in the refrigerator before baking.
 Otherwise the galette could lose its shape or the frangipane could leak out of the pastry.
 I’ve had both happen– and it’s not pleasant!!

 The frangipane makes its way to the surface as the galette bakes, so you can see the beautiful sweet almond cream between all the fruit.
 Serve warm.
 Ice cream is an essential garnish (and we love a little whipped cream, too!), but other than that, you just need a fork and a summertime craving. 🙂

 More Summer Fruit Recipes